vanillaSlice/blog/content/post/keep-those-prs-small.md

 *Small PRs will allow you to revert specific problematic commits.*

-### Encouraging for newbies

-// TODO: flesh this section out.

-Contributions are valuable no matter how big or how small.

-*Small PRs will encourage newbies to contribute to your project.*

 ## How?

 Instead of going into the minutiae of how to make your PRs smaller, I've boiled it down to a couple of questions you